World Cup Group B predictions, tips & odds

 Bosnia qualified through the playoffs, defeating Wales and then Italy – both via penalty shootouts – to reach only their second World Cup as an independent nation.

 The squad is light on star names, but defensively, they rely on experienced figures such as Sead Kolašinac and Tarik Muharemović.
-Veteran striker Edin Džeko is still knocking about at 40, and while he isn't likely to start many matches, his vast experience could become key.
+At the top of the pitch, Edin Dzeko is expected to lead the line despite now being 40 years of age.

 They will head into the tournament as one of the lowest-rated teams (73rd), but have already shown a stubbornness and resilience to get to this point, so they must fancy their chances of causing an upset or two.